Chomenor/ioef-cmod/new-filesystem-design.md

 - Shaders can be either explicitly defined (in a .shader file) or default shaders (from an image file like .tga or .jpg).
 In the original filesystem explicitly defined shaders always take precedence.
 This is often desirable, but it would be better if explicitly defined shaders didn't break the system pak, current map pak, and download folder policies.
 If a system pak only provides an image, we probably don't want any random pak with an explicit shader to override it, and the same with map paks.
 Maps won't have a problem unless they depend on an external shader AND provide an image with the same name, which shouldn't happen.

-- Images come in multiple formats (.tga, .jpg, .png, etc.) In the original filesystem a .tga anywhere in the filesystem always overrides a .jpg anywhere else, which can easily be undesirable.
+- Images come in multiple formats (.tga, .jpg, .png, etc.) In the original filesystem a .tga anywhere in the filesystem always overrides a .jpg anywhere else, which can be undesirable in some circumstances.
 In the new filesystem we want most precedence rules to apply regardless of whether images have different formats.

 - In the original filesystem, only one shader file per .shader filename is loaded, and conflicts are resolved through filesystem precedence.
 In other words, somefile.shader in pak1.pk3 takes precedence over somefile.shader in pak0.pk3, as you'd expect.
 However among the shader files that do get loaded, the precedence is exactly the opposite of filesystem precedence, so anything loaded in pak0.pk3 will override pak1.pk3.
 This pattern doesn't make any sense and causes all sorts of trouble, so we opt to just take the shader from the higher precedence pk3 regardless of .shader filename.
 This delivers the behavior most map and mod authors already expect, and in testing fixes far more problems than it causes even with existing maps and mods.

-- In the original filesystem source directory (homepath/basepath) has higher priority than pk3 name precedence.
+- In the original filesystem source directory (homepath/basepath) overrides pk3 name precedence.
 For example, if a mod is split between homepath and basepath, pak0.pk3 from homepath would override pak1.pk3 from basepath.
 This tends to be undesirable, so we want to prioritize by pk3 filename first, i.e. pak1.pk3 always overrides pak0.pk3.

 ## Precedence Rules